0xdevalias/poc-chatgpt/leaked-model.md

 > The error implies that the input data is not supposed to be text but audio.
 I would say it's a coincidence.
 The `text-chat-davinci-002-xxxxxxx` models never shows up on the models API endpoint anyways
 >
 > _Originally posted by @acheong08 in https://github.com/acheong08/ChatGPT/issues/517#issuecomment-1416911673_

+---

+**2023-02-05 04:18pm AEDT**

+> What's that?
+ChatGPT `[private alpha - confidential]`?
+But i'm not even part of ChatGPT Plus..
+Is it still confidential if I am just reading publicly available minified source code? 🤔
+>
+> I wouldn't mind using a 'Web search' or 'Calculator' though..
+>
+> _Originally posted by @_devalias in https://twitter.com/_devalias/status/1622102312994099200_